zyc737347123/linux-server/Distributed.md

 A common example of an embarrassingly parallel problem is 3D video rendering handled by a [graphics processing unit](https://en.wikipedia.org/wiki/Graphics_processing_unit), where each frame (forward method) or pixel ([ray tracing](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)) method) can be handled with no interdependency.[[3\]](https://en.wikipedia.org/wiki/Embarrassingly_parallel#cite_note-ChalmersReinhard2011-3) Some forms of [password cracking](https://en.wikipedia.org/wiki/Password_cracking) are another embarrassingly parallel task that is easily distributed on [central processing units](https://en.wikipedia.org/wiki/Central_processing_unit), [CPU cores](https://en.wikipedia.org/wiki/CPU_core), or clusters.

-## 3. Failure semantics 错误语义
+## 3. Failure semantics（错误语义）
 A list of types of errors that can occur:

 - An omission error is when one or more responses fails.

 - A crash error is when nothing happens.
 A crash is a special case of omission when all responses fail.
 - A Timing error is when one or more responses arrive outside the time interval specified.
 Timing errors can be early or late.
 An omission error is a timing error when a response has infinite timing error.